denisecase/starting-spark/README.md

 1. The new /bin includes PySpark.
 2. In PS as Admin, run ```pyspark``` to launch Spark with Python.
 You should get a Python prompt >>>.
 3. Quit a Python window with the quit() function.
-4. If you DON'T see a version after the command above, follow instructions at https://anaconda.org/conda-forge/pyspark.
+4. SHOULD NOT BE NEEDED: If you DON'T see a version after the command above, follow instructions at https://anaconda.org/conda-forge/pyspark.
 Open Anaconda prompt and run: `conda install -c conda-forge pyspark`

+### Run a PySpark Script

+Try to run an example:

+PS C:\spark-3.1.2-bin-hadoop3.2>  bin/spark-submit examples/src/main/python/wordcount.py README.md

+Yeiles this:

+WARNING: An illegal reflective access operation has occurred
+WARNING: Illegal reflective access by org.apache.spark.unsafe.Platform (file:/C:/spark-3.1.2-bin-hadoop3.2/jars/spark-unsafe_2.12-3.1.2.jar) to constructor java.nio.DirectByteBuffer(long,int)
+WARNING: Please consider reporting this to the maintainers of org.apache.spark.unsafe.Platform
+WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+WARNING: All illegal access operations will be denied in a future release 22/02/09 06:28:59 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
+Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases. log4j:WARN No appenders could be found for logger (org.apache.spark.util.ShutdownHookManager). log4j:WARN Please initialize the log4j system properly. log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.

+Solution: Manage App Execution Aliases - Turn Off Windows Python

+- Start / type “Manage App Execution Aliases” / Turn off “Python” options

+Conclusion: Python is not very self-contained.
+Many languages we can install, create apps, and delete as needed.
+Python is pervasive which violates a variety of solid principles.
+We will contine our exploration of Python with Java and enjoy the benefits of encapsualtion and specification-driven development.

 ### Warnings